Learn how to send streams from the Wowza Streaming Cloud™ service for playback on Facebook Live.

 - Click the Outputs & Targets tab of the transcoder detail page.

 The Outputs & Targets tab displays the output renditions for your live stream.
 The first output on the list is the highest bitrate output rendition, the one you're going to send to Facebook.
-You're not using the others, so delete them.

 - Repeat Step 10 to delete the other adaptive bitrate output renditions until only the highest bitrate rendition remains.